jorian/barterdexdocs/docs/source/guides.rst

 Buy request
 ^^^^^^^^^^^

-Now that we have successfully fetched an orderbook for the KMD/BTC pair, let's try and buy something.
+We have successfully fetched an orderbook for the KMD/BTC pair.
+Let's try to buy something.

 Copy the following ``buy`` curl and paste it in a new Insomnia request: